EveryOneIsGross/MarketTerminal/README.md

 ## Todo :

-- Add social media sources
+- Add social media sources (Delphi as embedded twitter agent WIP, just ran out of calls again for the X api again for the month)
-- Integrate MA Minference stack
+- Integrate MA MinferenceLite stack
-- Enable better panel content management globally for scrolling and content dynamics
-- Add concurrent analysis of multiple stocks and currencies rather than just the current focused one
+- Add concurrent/async analysis of multiple stocks and currencies rather than just the current focused one
-- Test on Linux and Mac to ensure the input method is compatible (as it was developed on Windows)*
-- pretty sure 'msvcrt' dependancy will break other platforms
+- Test on Linux and Mac to ensure the input method is compatible (as it was developed on Windows)* pretty sure 'msvcrt' dependancy will break other platforms